What Is Employee Turnover?

 Voluntary turnover is when an employee quits or leaves on their own terms.
 This could include but is not limited to, poor working conditions/culture, insufficient career planning that is offered, or poor compensation.
 These are all causes of turnover that can be avoided.
 You can fix what you can control.

 Involuntary turnover is when an employee is fired or laid off by the company.
 Downsizing might need to take place for an organization’s survival.
-Illness and death are also reasons and reasons that you can not influence.
+Illness and death are also reasons and reasons that you cannot influence.
 Every company has some rate of turnover because not everyone stays all together, forever, at the same job.

-Acknowledging The High Cost of Employee Turnover
+The High Cost of Employee Turnover

 employee turnover formula and cost caculations